Dushyantgoswami/docs/docs/learn/modular-intro.md

 hide_table_of_contents: true
 ---

-In order to understand how the dymension protocol works it is first important to breakdown the general functionalities a blockchain provides into the following:
+In order to understand how the Dymension protocol works it is first important to breakdown the general functionalities that a blockchain provides:

 -   <b>Execution</b> - Transaction processing and state computation
 -   <b>Settlement & Consensus</b> - Ensuring the order, rules, and state of the blockchain is agreed upon by a majority of the participants
--   <b>Data Availability</b> - Making sure all data is published and available to the public
+-   <b>Data Availability</b> - Making sure all data is published and publicly available

-Dymension follows a “*Modular”* blockchain paradigm.
+Dymension follows a *“Modular”* blockchain paradigm.
 Instead of one monolithic blockchain performing all of the above functionalities, the responsibilities are disaggregated into multiple layers.
 Each layer is built from the ground-up to service its specific role in the stack.

 ### The dymension stack: